odkr/lpassh-add/README.md

 tar -xzf v1.1.1b.tar.gz
 ```

-You mant to read the source:
+You may want to read the source:

 ```sh
 "${EDITOR:-more}" lpassh-add-1.1.1b/lpassh-add